aspose-slides/Aspose.Slides-API-References/english/php-java/shapecollection/insertchart/_index.md

 ---
 title: insertChart
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 410
 url: /php-java/shapecollection/insertchart/
 ---

-## insertChart(int, float, float, float, float, int) method
+## insertChart(int type, float x, float y, float width, float height, int index)  method

  Creates a new Chart, initialize it with sample series data and settings and inserts it to the specified position in the collection.